Community Rule

 The Community Rule (סרך היחד), which is designated 1QS and was previously referred to as the Manual of Discipline, is one of the first scrolls to be discovered near the ruins of Qumran, the scrolls found in the eleven caves between 1947 and 1954 are now referred to simply as the Dead Sea Scrolls.
 The Rule of the Community is a crucial sectarian document and is seen as definitive for classifying other compositions as sectarian or non-sectarian (1QpHabakkuk; 1QM; the Hodayot; and CD are other core sectarian documents).
 Among the nearly 350 documents (900+ manuscripts) discovered, roughly 30% of the scrolls are classified as "sectarian."

 Discovery

-The most complete manuscript of the Community Rule was found in Cave 1, and was first called the Manual of Discipline by Millar Burrows.
-It is now designated 1QS (which stands for : "Cave 1 / Qumran / "Serekh" = 'rule').
+The most complete manuscript of the Community Rule was found in Cave 1, and was first called the Manual of Discipline by Millar Burrows, because one of the texts reminded him of a Methodist text titled Discipline.
+It is now designated 1QS (which stands for Cave 1 / Qumran / Serekh (Hebrew for 'rule')).
 Numerous other fragments of this document, containing variant readings, were found in caves 4 and 5 (4QS^{a–j}, 5Q11, 5Q13).
 Two other documents, known as the Rule of the Congregation (1QSa) and the Rule of the Blessing (1QSb), are found on the same scroll as 1QS and while they were originally thought to be part of the Community Rule are now considered separate compositions and appendices.
-The Community Rule contain dualistic writings with Zoroastrian and Roman influences.
+The Community Rule texts contain dualistic writings with possible Zoroastrian and Roman influences.
 They talk of War between Angel of Evil, represented as Darkness or Satan and the Son(s) of the Israelite God, represented as light.